keijiro/NoiseBall6/README.md

 - **HDRP**: HDRP sample project
 - **URP**: URP sample project

 The **Common** package is automatically referenced from each project.
-You can simply open these projects without taking care of it.
+You can simply open these projects without any special care.